nhanb/mcross/README.md

 # Forks

-McRoss development is... conservative and slow.
+McRoss development is... conservative and sporadic.
 If that bothers you, check out [picross][6] which is a nice fork with more features (TOFU, tabs, among other things).

 [1]: https://hi.imnhan.com/posts/introducing-mcross-a-minimal-gemini-browser/
 [2]: https://todo.sr.ht/~nhanb/mcross/3